What is agile working

 Self-organized employees make all key decisions independently.
 In doing so, they are guided by the corporate mission statement, defined missions and agreed objectives.

-• The team decides on the appropriate distribution of work, removes obstacles together and makes continuous improvements.
+• The team decides on the appropriate distribution of work, jointly removes obstacles and continuously implements improvements.

-• The team also checks the work results independently.
+• The team also independently monitors the work results.

-In view of the extensive self-organization of agile teams, each team member must have a high sense of responsibility.
+In view of the extensive self-organization of agile teams, each team member must have a high degree of personal responsibility.

-Successful co-design within self-organized teams requires the voluntary participation of each individual.
-Collaboration in an agile team requires identification with agile work and enthusiasm for the team's goals.
+Successful participation within self-organized teams requires voluntary commitment from each individual.
+Working in an agile team requires identification with agile work and enthusiasm for the team goals.

 The communication of self-organized teams